Smyr4n/Discord-Wordle-Bot/README.md

 - This code may be used for commercial or personal use, as long as the author is credited.

 ### Other Notes:
-- Since the commands are not synced globally, any guilds (servers) you wish to use your bot on needs to have its guild id loaded in the guilds.json file.
+- Since the commands are not synced globally, any guilds (servers) you wish to use your bot on needs to have its guild id loaded in a guilds.json file.